avishek-choudhary/Lionel-Messi-Club-Career-Goals-Analysis/README.md

 ## Conclusion

 The project was successful in answering the set of questions about Lionel Messi's Club Career Goals performance.
-The results of the project can be found in result.txt file.
+The results of the project can be found in <a href="https://github.com/avishek09/Lionel-Messi-Club-Career-Goals-Analysis/blob/main/result.txt">result.txt</a> file.

 <!--## How to Contribute